BrianInGermany/americansingermany/README.md

 **Here is a quick summary of how our group works:**
+- Sign up to get an email invite, then create an account.
 - Post a hello message in the #general channel to introduce yourself.
 - Browse the channels on the left pane, and join any topics you're into, or ask for one to be created.
 - Tip: there are also desktop apps for [windows](https://slack.com/downloads/windows), [mac](https://slack.com/downloads/mac) and [linux](https://slack.com/downloads/linux)